 Hey, this tutorial will be more techy than some others, but you can do it!

 Can be done at home or on-Playa, just watch for wire MOOP scraps

 If you’re new to the PlayaLabs, start with the other Tutorials and come back when you’re ready.

 You need a 12V battery to test everything.
-If you haven’t made your Solar Station, you can use your car battery to test, but be safe and disconnect everything right afterwards!
+If you haven’t made your Solar Station, you can pop the hood and use your car battery to test, but be safe and disconnect everything right afterwards!